Model Mugging History

 The reasons these women failed were that they felt inhibited about hurting him.
 They felt uncomfortable about hitting because they were brought up with the mindset that “girls” are nice and did not hit or hurt people.
 Even though they were taught the proper techniques, most of them just froze in fear and were unable to overcome the “freeze response.”
 He extended the class and re-attacked the women and they overcame their inhibitions and began responding effectively.

 During the first fight at graduation, Matt was knocked unconscious.
 This demonstrated two points, first, the fighting techniques worked, and secondly he needed better protective body armor.
 Through the years of teaching this revolutionary program he was injured over forty times and knocked out twenty-two times.
-In the early 1980′s the program began to gain momentum and popularity.
+In the early 1980’s the program gained momentum and popularity.

 Matt led the way in developing a protective suit that is now referred to as the “padded assailant.”
 The modern equipment allows the male instructors to get up and walk away after each fight, uninjured.
 Injury is extremely rare considering the full contact devastating strikes instructors receive while teaching their students how to really fight.
 Not only is the equipment the best, the training Model Mugging instructors receive in how to properly wear it reduces the chances of injury.

-The synergy of efforts from other dedicated instructors improved instrumental in building the program.
+in the early 1980’s, the synergy of efforts from other dedicated instructors improved instrumental in building the program.
 Matt’s martial arts students David Brown and Jeff Adams were instrumental in developing the next generations of protective body armor.
 Jeff Adams and Kathy Adams introduced Matt to Sheryl Doran who really gifted at marketing our classes to the public and they began to build significant public awareness for the program.
-Danielle Evans (now Danielle Smith) and Julio Toribio came on board and developed the instructor training program in the early 1980′s.
+Danielle Evans (now Danielle Smith) and Julio Toribio came on board and developed the instructor training program in the mid 1980’s.

-Many people have indirectly complimented Matt Thomas through adopting his discoveries in the enhancement of martial performance.
-Since the late 1980’s there have been numerous other groups began copying the mock attacker and full force/full contact fighting.
+Since the 1980?s Model Mugging concepts have been copied by many martial arts groups, other women’s self defense programs, and law enforcement worldwide.
+“Imitation is the sincerest form of flattery,” famous quote by Charles Colton.
+Many instructors have indirectly complimented Matt Thomas through adopting his discoveries in the enhancement of martial science to improve human performance under the stress of danger and harm.
+Since the late 1980’s numerous other groups began copying the mock attacker and full force/full contact training.

 Since 1971 rape prevention classes and crime prevention have evolved, but the origins and credit go to Matt Thomas’ innovative work in martial science!